BedlaminGoliath/reading-notes/class1reading.md

 ## Perhaps the most pleasing thing i learned.
 I very much so like the simplicity of making a list with markdown though opposed to all  the syntax used in HTML for both ordered lists and unordered lists.
 # list
- 1.list item 1
+ 1. list item 1
- 1.list item 2
+ 1. list item 2
-  1.nested list item
+  1. nested list item
- 1.list item 3
+ 1. list item 3